 Solar Eclipse 2017 Will Usher In Tribulation And Apocalyptic End Of The World, 70 Years After U.N.
-Mandate Re-established Israel, Doomsday Theorists Claim
+Mandate Re-Established Israel, Doomsday Theorists Claim

 “It turns out that this solar eclipse is a once in a lifetime event.
 It will be over 100 years until it happens again,” Parker wrote.
 “This is a generational event, witnessed by this generation.”

 But the most important indication that the solar eclipse in August is the sign of the beginning of the Tribulation is that 2017 marks 70 years after the U.N. mandate in 1947 that re-established the state of Israel.
 The U.N. mandate in 1947 and the rebirth of Israel in 1948, according to Parker, were special markers of the beginning of the end time.
 The end of 70 years since the U.N. mandate marks the end of a biblical generation, as stated in the Book of Psalms.

-This means that the end of the world is imminent because Jesus said in Matthew 24:34 that “Truly I tell you, this generation will certainly not pass away until all these things have happened.”
+This means that the end of the world is imminent because Jesus said in Matthew 24:34, “Truly I tell you, this generation will certainly not pass away until all these things have happened.”

-Gary, an end-time prophecy believer, who writes on the blog Unsealed, also believes that the solar eclipse of August 2017 is the final sign of the beginning of the end time.
-Gary warns that fall 2017 to the end of the fall 2024 is the period of the Tribulation.
+Gary, an end-time prophecy believer who writes on the blog Unsealed, also believes that the solar eclipse in August of 2017 is the final sign of the beginning of the end time.
+Gary warns that fall 2017 to the end of fall 2024 is the period of the Tribulation.

 The tribulation will start with the rapture when believers are taken away to heaven.
 After believers have been snatched away to safety in heaven, the anti-Christ, the prophetic vice-regent of the Devil on Earth mentioned in the Book of Revelation, will proclaim the satanic New World Order (NWO) government.
 He will rule over the world during the brief Tribulation era.

-War, famine and disease, part of God’s judgment on sinful mankind during the Tribulation period, will result in the death of hundreds of millions of people.
+War, famine, and disease, which are part of God’s judgment on sinful mankind during the Tribulation period, will result in the death of hundreds of millions of people.
 But Jesus will intervene through his second coming at the end of the Tribulation period to prevent humanity from being wiped out completely.

 Gary claims that biblical prophetic scriptures show that 2017 and 2018 are the “big years to watch for” regarding the Tribulation and the end of the world.
 The Tribulation, according to Gary, would begin in 2017 because it is 70 years from the United Nations’ Resolution 181 to re-establish Israel.
 It is also a “complete Jubilee-cycle from the 1967 conquest of Jerusalem.”